pebakery/pebakery-docs/GUIControls/README.md

 # Script Interface Controls

-Interface Controls allow you to dynamically interact with the script.
+Interface Controls allow you to dynamically interact with a script.

 Controls must be placed in one or more dedicated interface `[Sections]` and cannot be mixed with other commands.